 On January 31, the United States declared a public health emergency to aid the nation’s healthcare community in responding to COVID-19 and the President of the United States signed a presidential “Proclamation on Suspension of Entry as Immigrants and Nonimmigrants of Persons who Pose a Risk of Transmitting 2019 Novel Coronavirus” (CDC, 2020b).
 On March 13, 2020, a national health emergency was declared in the United States.

-“The goal of the measures we have taken is to slow the introduction and the impact of the disease in the U.S.,” said Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases.
-She added that at this time, “Most of the disease is in China.
-However, we can and should be prepared for this new virus to gain a foothold in the U.S. At some point, we are likely to see community spread here or in or other countries.”
-(CDC, 2020c).
+“The goal of the measures we have taken is to slow the introduction and the impact of the disease in the United States,” said Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases (CDC, 2020c).

 United States Epidemiology